AmomentOfMusic/Zotero_scrivener_picker_windows/README.md

 > *Note: The preset shortcut in Scrivener didn't work for me, I think because there were two key combinations set for some reason...
 I fixed this problem by changing the keyboard shortcut under **tools/options/keyboard**.
 Search for "citations" and edit the keyboard shortcut as you please.
 I recommend CTR+G*

 10. When ready, compile scrivener into an odt file.
-Scan using Zotero as detailed on [this wepage](https://catherinepope.com/how-to-use-zotero-with-scrivener-part-2/).
+Scan using Zotero as detailed in [this video](https://youtu.be/WO116kjtUow?t=357).

 ## Customizing script